Jesus Christ Superstar (film): Academic analysis

-A highlight of critics and scholars is the human presentation of the biblical figures, particularly Jesus.
-Summarized Clark-Soles, the film "helps us to imagine these people as real people, with mixed motives, bodies that sweat, yearn for sex, get sleepy after too much wine, and die".
-Jesus is seen as impatient, tortured, and irritated, lashing at the Apostles for being "so thick and slow" in one scene.
-In public meetings, he gives appreciative looks at the crowd; however, in one instance where the Romans enter in the middle of a dance sequence, Jesus' mood switches and sings, "Neither you Simon, nor the 50,000; nor the Romans nor the scribes, nor doomed Jerusalem itself, understand what power is, understand what glory is, understand at all, understand at all".
-Following "The Temple" sequence, he encounters an overwhelming amount of those needing to be healed, and is only able to heal a few of them.
-The turning point for Jesus is "Gethsemane", where he laments that he has become "sad and tired" after being "inspired" to form a movement, and lashes out at God: "Show me there's a reason for your wanting me to die [...]
-Watch me die.
+A highlight for critics and scholars is the human presentation of the biblical figures, particularly Jesus.
+Clark-Soles summarized: "[the film] helps us to imagine these people as real people, with mixed motives, bodies that sweat, yearn for sex, get sleepy after too much wine, and die".
+Jesus is seen as impatient, tortured, and irritated, lashing at the Apostles for being "so shallow, thick and slow" in one scene.
+In public meetings, he gives appreciative looks at the crowd; however, in one instance where the Romans enter in the middle of a dance sequence, Jesus' mood switches and sings, "Neither you Simon, nor the 50,000; nor the Romans, nor the Jews; nor Judas, nor the twelve, nor the priests, nor the scribes, nor doomed Jerusalem itself; understand what power is, understand what glory is, understand at all, understand at all".
+Following "The Temple" sequence, he encounters an overwhelming number of those needing to be healed, and is only able to heal a few of them.
+The turning point for Jesus is "Gethsemane", where he laments that he has become "sad and tired" after being "inspired" to form a movement, and lashes out at God: "Show me there's a reason for your wanting me to die […] Watch me die.
 See how I die."

 Kim Paffenroth felt Judas and Mary had the most depth of all characters, even more than Jesus: "their songs are haunting or jarring, and their depictions are passionate, much more so even than the depiction of Jesus, who seems rather too passive, confused, and weak."

 Jesus Christ Superstar is one of Jewison's many productions to have betrayal as a primary theme.
 Another major theme is religious authorities colluding with the government for greed.
-The Romans, focusing on keeping their state together for a long time over the truth, crucify Jesus after noticing his challenges to the political, economic and religious establishment, such as Jesus destroying modern paraphernalia sold at "The Temple".
+The Romans, focusing on keeping their state together, crucify Jesus after noticing his challenges to the political, economic and religious establishment, such as Jesus destroying modern paraphernalia sold at "The Temple".

-Jesus Christ Superstar is different from other Jesus films in terms of its little accuracy to, as well as modernization of, the original text in terms of costumes, staging and behavior.
-Jesus Christ Superstar has most of the characters reflect the hippie movement and youth culture of the 1960s and 1970s in terms of their dances and contemporaneous dresses, save the garb-wearing titular character.
-There is tension created in the film's idiosynchronicity, which imply that what social issues were prevalent in the era of Jesus are still important in the present.
-The opening depicts the cast riding a bus, with Arabic and Hebrew language on it alluding to the Six-Day War, and excitedly carrying the cross out of it.
-The market in "The Temple" has ancient good such as birds and sheep sold alongside mirrors, weapons, grenades, guns, female bodies, and drugs.
+Jesus Christ Superstar is different from other Jesus films in terms of its lack of fidelity to, as well as modernization of, the original Bible text in terms of costumes, staging and behavior.
+Jesus Christ Superstar has most of its characters reflect the hippie movement and youth culture of the 1960s and 1970s in terms of their dances and contemporaneous dresses, apart from the garb-wearing titular character.
+There is tension created in the film's implication that social issues prevalent in the era of Jesus are still important in the present.
+The opening depicts the cast riding a bus, with Arabic and Hebrew language on it alluding to the Six-Day War, and excitedly carrying the cross out of the bus.
+The market in "The Temple" has ancient goods such as birds and sheep sold alongside mirrors, weapons, grenades, guns, and drugs, as well as prostitutes performing modern dance moves in contemporary 70s dress.